The Difference Between a CV and Resume: Which Should You Use?

 Consider having a friend or family member check your document after you proofread it, as they may spot issues or areas for edits that you may have missed.

 Preparing a successful resume or CV for the first time can be challenging, especially when there are different requirements for each country.
 However, by doing your research and taking your time in putting together your documents, you will be able to create a CV or a resume that is best suited to the job and will make a good first impression.
+Over time, as you update your CV or resume, you will gain a better understanding of what difference between CV and resume matters most for each opportunity.
+If you are still unsure about the CV and resume difference, remember that Shorelight advisors can guide you toward building a standout application.

 Good luck with your job search!